budgetanalyzer/.github/profile/README.md

 - Defense-in-depth security layers

 Once these patterns mature, this becomes a template for enterprise applications—drop in your business logic and inherit battle-tested security.

+But we're also in parallel figuring out how to use AI on a team.
+For example here is a quick plan to figure out the best approach to avoid vendor lock-in for AI service providers.
+We should be able to swap out and experiment with Gemini and Claude and whatever comes next: https://github.com/budgetanalyzer/orchestration/blob/main/docs/development/ai-coding-assistant-configuration-plan.md).
+The criticism I keep hearing about AI is that it's great for greenfield projects like this, but it breaks for a real company with a large complex codebase.
+My hypothesis is that we simply haven't quite formalized the best practices for doing those migrations, but I think it's possible to introduce these AI development tools into a mature system by starting on leaf nodes and working your way up documenting functionality.
+For example create a CLAUDE.md file in a single microservice or piece of the architecture and focus on getting it working well there, and then expand outwards.
+I think it's a mistake to try to use a top-down approach introducing these tools.

 ## Architecture